 A freestart collision is different, because it involves allowing an attacker to choose their own initialization vectors.
 This allows them to reduce the security of the hash function.
 Why would anyone do that?
 Researchers do it in the lab, because it allows them to toy with hash functions and gives them greater insight into their weaknesses.

-These aren’t practical attacks against the implementation of a secure hash function, because in reality, an attacker can’t choose the initialization vectors.
-However, they are important for being able to understand the shortcomings of a given hash function, and for developing better cryptographic hash functions in the future.
+These aren’t practical attacks against the implementation of a secure hash function, because in reality, an attacker can’t choose the initialization vectors — which are ideally random or pseudorandom non-repeating numbers.
+However, freestart collision attacks are important for being able to understand the shortcomings of a given hash function, and for developing better cryptographic hash functions in the future.

 Classical collision attack